mjdave/tui/README.md

 ## Scope
 Every table and every function has its own scope for variable creation/assignment.

+If you assign to a variable eg: `a = 42` then that will assign to any existing variable named 'a' within the current scope only.
+If the parent table or function has a variable named 'a', it remains unaffected, and a new local 'a' is created.

-All variable assignments create new local within the enclosing function or table.
-They are limited in scope to the table/function they are declared in, and readable for all child tables/functions, and also read/writable via the `'.'` syntax to access children and `'..'` to access parents.
+Variables are readable for all child tables/functions, and also read/writable via the `'.'` syntax to access children and `'..'` to access parents.

 ```javascript
 value = 10